 The Eastern Michigan University PA Program requires a completed Central Application Service for Physician Assistants (CASPA) Application and an EMU PA Program Supplemental Application.
 The EMU PA Program will not accept applications through any other means and does not accept the standard EMU Graduate School Application.
-For those wishing to apply to begin the PA Program in May 2015, both a completed CASPA application and EMU PA Program Supplemental Application must be submitted between April 2014 and September 1, 2014.
+The deadline for application to begin the PA Program in May 2015 has passed.
+For those wishing to apply to begin the PA Program in May 2016, both a completed CASPA application and EMU PA Program Supplemental Application must be submitted between April 2015 and September 1, 2015.
 Applications submitted outside of this time frame will not be considered.

 CASPA - By September 1, all of the following must be received by CASPA: application must be completed and submitted, appropriate application fee paid to CASPA, two letters of recommendation, official transcripts for all colleges/universities attended and official GRE score report (see the GRE section on the Admission Requirements webpage for details).
 For further information about a "complete" CASPA application, visit the following CASPA webpage.
 CASPA applications that are not completed by September 1 will not be considered.